-When growing long hair we first have to make sure that you are healthy and not deficient in any nutrients.
-When you are properly nourished your body is in a happy state and it can allocate resources for the growth of hair on your head.
+When growing long hair, we first have to make sure that you are healthy and not deficient in any nutrients.
+When you are properly nourished, your body is in a happy state and it can allocate resources for the growth of the hair on your head.
 By not getting enough nutrients, the last thing your body wants to do is support the growth something that is not vital to staying alive.
-So when practicing calorie restriction we must maintain good nutrition if we want to keep our hair.

-Growing really long hair can take years for some people.
-For me, it took me only two years to see my hair grow from my neck to my waist!
+Growing really long hair can take years for some people and can be frustratingly slow if you’re starting off with a short hairstyle.
+It took me only two years to see my hair grow from my neck to my waist!
+It was very fast.

 Hair typically grows about half an inch per month, but this can vary from person to person.
-The length a person can attain is genetically determined.
-If your hair tends to stop at a certain length and never goes further, this is your terminal length and at the moment there’s really not a lot you can do.
+The hair length a person can attain is genetically determined, so if your hair tends to stop at a certain length and never goes further, this is your terminal length and at the moment there’s really not a lot you can do.

 Foods to grow hair fast